blackbearcode/mongodb_library/README.md

 - mint_insert.py

 Initial code to read the records from the input file and insert into the database.
-I calls the python support libraries, the mongo library and the configuration library.
+It calls the python support libraries, the mongo library and the configuration library.
 This code calls te mongo_connection library to establish connection, set database, drop and create the collection and insert records into database

 - mint_conf.py